 Pest control services are based upon established private pay rates.
 The state rate was established by taking the average of the initial and follow up rates for private pay treatments.
-Appliances such as air conditioners, fans and space heaters are based upon retail pricing.
+Appliances such as air conditioners and fans are based upon retail pricing.

-Pest control - Advanced service: Pest Control - Advanced is the treatment of bed bugs.
+Pest control enhanced service: Enhanced Pest Control is the treatment of bed bugs.
 The participant chooses from providers who cover the geographical area.
 The chosen provider then assesses the job and verifies that there are bed bugs and gives a bid.
 If this bid is within acceptable limits, it is approved.
 If not, the next chosen provider is asked to give a bid.
 This continues until a provider is chosen.